AngeloSant0s/hugo-website/content/personal/_index.md

 ### Some causes that I want to fight for:

-* Let's protect the enviroment! 🌳
+* Let's protect the environment! 🌳
 * Mental health is a priority! 🧠
 * Education changed my life, and can change others too! 📚
 * Social work can change microworlds! 🫂